 It's difficult to beat Illinois Institute of Technology if you wish to study Applied Mathematics.
-Graduates of the applied math program report average early career earnings of applied math and mid-career earnings of $110,631.
+Graduates from the applied mathematics major at Illinois Institute of Technology get 4.7% more than the average college graduate in this field.
 Situated in Chicago, Illinois, this school is ideal for learners who flourish in a city atmosphere.

 Stanford University is a great decision for individuals interested in an Applied Mathematics major.
 Soon after graduation, applied math students generally earn about $64,868 at the beginning of their careers.
 Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.

 Every student who is interested in Applied Mathematics needs to look into Washington State University.
 Washington State University applied mathematics students earn 1.7% more than the average applied math grad.
-Pullman, Washington allows a whimsical small-town setting for students to study in.
+With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

 Roughly 73.6% of the instructors at Washington State University are full-time and have regular office hours, so they are more available to help.
 Washington State University offers graduate degree programs for students who wish to carry on after earning a bachelor's degree.
 Watch some school videos to learn more about what's happening on campus.